SocAIty/socaity/README.md

 The SDK provides generative models and AI tools across all domains including text, audio, image and more.
 Think of it as open-CV for generative AI.
 It allows you to run models as simple python functions.

-For an overview of all models and to obtain an API key visit [socaity.ai](https://socaity.ai)
+No GPU or AI knowledge required.

-If you are a Game Developer, Artist, Content Creator, or you want to automate with AI this SDK is for you.
+If you are a Software Engineer, Game Developer, Artist, Content Creator and you want to automate with AI this SDK is for you.

+For an overview of all models and to obtain an API key visit [socaity.ai](https://www.socaity.ai)

 Run models as if they were python functions nomatter where they are deployed:
 - hosted on socaity servers (default)
-- deployed on your localhost / your own server
+- deployed on your localhost / your own server- hybrid deployment
-- hybrid deployment

 You can focus on your app, while we handle all the complicated stuff under the hood.

 <hr />

 Quicklinks:
+- Model Zoo

 <hr />